Tobby8629/react-capstone/README.md

 ## 🔭 Future Features <a name="future-features"></a>
-- I will add time and date for rocket take off
+- I will add data of states revenue in each country

 <p align="right">(<a href="#readme-top">back to top</a>)</p>